 Skip to main content

-The Marcionite Church of Christ is pleased to announce the establishment of the Menologion, the official liturgical calendar of the Marcionite Church.
+The Marcionite Church is pleased to announce the establishment of the Menologion, the official liturgical calendar of the Marcionite Church.

 The Menologion consists of several Holy Days, which are categorized into Holy Week and Holy Feasts.
 Holy Feasts are further divided into Major Feasts and Minor Feasts.